-2021 marks the 57th year since the Community Action Network was established to help minority communities overcome obstacles to poverty.
-This year, we celebrate Community Action Month honoring families and their stories of perseverance and courage during this disruptive and difficult pandemic year.
-As we collect, document and share the obstacles families have overcome, lessons learned, transitions and transformations, honoring remarkable tenacity and resilience, we encourage you to Share Your Story!
+2022 marks the 58th year since the Community Action Network was established to help minority communities overcome obstacles to poverty.
+This year, we celebrate Community Action Month by honoring families and their stories of perseverance and courage during this disruptive and difficult pandemic year.
+As we collect, document, and share the obstacles families have overcome, lessons learned, transitions and transformations, honoring remarkable tenacity and resilience, we encourage you to Share Your Story!

 Once you take oﬀ, you will soar